-In this sequel to "200," the celebrities that have been insulted and mocked continue their search for Mohammed so they can find the secret of why he's never been insulted.
-Meanwhile, Cartman discovers the horrible truth: that he does have a father and the story that his mom is a hermaphrodite was a lie
+In this sequel to "200," the celebrities that have been insulted and mocked for over 200 episodes continue their search for Mohammed so they can find the secret of why he's never been insulted.
+Meanwhile, Cartman discovers the horrible truth: that he does have a father and the story that his mom is a hermaphrodite was a lie.

 - Bait and Switch: The previous episode sets up a scenario where Muhammad is apparently disguised in a bear suit, and the gingers want him to step out of it to verify if it's really him.
 This episode reveals that it's really Santa Claus inside the suit.